For information and resources regarding returning to campus and COVID-19 please visit the university COVID-19 website

 We Play is an online professional development system designed to help early learning professionals meet the Massachusetts regulations and the national recommendations for physical activity with preschool children.
 We Play is available at no cost to early learning professionals.
-We Play is approved by the Massachusetts Association for the Education of Young Children (MassAEYC) for Continuing Education Units (CEU).
+WE PLAY was developed using Early Educator Central’s Know-See-Do-Improve model of professional development.

 We Play was designed to help early learning professionals increase their understanding about how physical activity helps young children, to give them new ideas for fun and easy games that can be played with children ages 3-5 years, and to expand their confidence and skills leading physically active play.